Two hurt in Laconia fireworks accident

-Two men were badly hurt Friday night in Laconia, when the fireworks they were playing with exploded.
+Two men were badly hurt Friday night in Laconia when the fireworks they were handling exploded.

 When they arrived at Provencal Road, firefighters found a homemade fireworks device.
 Both men had leg injuries, one of them serious.

 Both were taken to Lakes Region General Hospital for treatment.
-Beattie said the man with a serious leg injury was taken by helicopter to another hospital.
+Beattie said the man with the serious leg injury was taken by helicopter to another hospital.

-"Leave fireworks to the pros," Beattie advised.
-"If you are going to do anything at your house, make sure they're permissible and bought at a licensed retailer."
+“Leave fireworks to the pros,” Beattie said.
+“If you are going to do anything at your house, make sure they’re permissible and bought at a licensed retailer.”

 Beattie warned against tampering with fireworks.